Continuously Variable Filters in spectroscopy

 - Interference filters

 Monochromators with a dispersing unit, either a prism or a grating, have 2 slits, an entrance and exit slit through which light enters and leaves the device, and mirrors to manipulate the light as it enters and leaves the prism or grating.

 The spectral quality of light emitted by a monochromator is a function of the width of the slits and the dispersive capability of the prism / grating.
 For applications requiring the highest levels of performance, a double grating is used whereby the light from the first grating is passed through a second unit, reducing scatter and giving even greater resolution.
 However, each optical unit which the incident light impinges on results in a loss of energy.
 Hence there is a trade-off between wavelength resolution and the intensity of the emitted light.

 Interference filters are considerably smaller and lighter than monochromators and also offer technological benefits, in particular greatly increased potential grasp of energy ('light grasp') compared to monochromators.
 When properly designed, an interference filter is capable of collecting several hundred or even several thousand times the quantity of light collected by a monochromator with the same bandwidth.
 In general, interference filters are made of up to several 100 optical layers deposited on a transparent quartz or glass substrate.
 The thickness of the optical layers determines the specific performance characteristics of the filter.
-Interference filters can be designed to meet the needs of spectroscopists, e.g. Linear Variable Filters in which the wavelength of light transmitted and reflected from the optical layers changes linearly as it passes along the length of the filter.
+Interference filters can be designed to meet the needs of spectroscopists, e.g. Continuously Variable Filters in which the wavelength of light transmitted and reflected from the optical layers changes continuously as it passes along the length of the filter.
 This is usually referred to as scanning and is achieved by depositing the optical layers as a wedge.